Monoplex tranquebaricus

-Monoplex tranquebaricus, common name: the West African hairy triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
+Monoplex tranquebaricus, the West African hairy triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Description

-The shell size varies between 21 mm and 80 mm.
+Shell size varies between 21 mm and 80 mm.

 Shell of Monoplex tranquebaricus (syntype at MNHN, Paris).

 Monoplex tranquebaricus (Lamarck, 1816) 23mm Tenerife, Canary Islands.

 Distribution

 This species is distributed in European waters, in the Atlantic Ocean along the Canary Islands, Cape Verde, West Africa, Gabon, Angola and in the Caribbean Sea and the Gulf of Mexico and the Florida Keys.